-What’s the difference between asteroids and comets? | EarthSky.org
+EarthSky | Comets and asteroids: What’s the difference?

-Asteroids and comets can usually be distinguished by what they’re made of, and by where they’re found in space.
-While both are small objects orbiting the sun – both created early in the history of the solar system, 4.5 billion years ago – there are enough differences that it’s easy to tell them apart.
+Comets and asteroids are both members of our solar system.
+Both were born from the same great primordial cloud of dust and gas that created Earth and the other planets, 4.5 billion years ago.
+But comets and asteroids have differences.
+They can usually (but not always) be distinguished by what they’re made of, and by where they’re found in the solar system.
+Both are small bodies orbiting the sun.
+But it’s usually easy to tell them apart.

+Now on sale!
+The 2023 EarthSky lunar calendar.
+A unique and beautiful poster-sized calendar showing phases of the moon every night of the year.
+Treat yourself!

 Asteroids mostly reside in the asteroid belt, a wheel-shaped region of our solar system between the fourth planet, Mars, and the fifth planet, Jupiter.
 NASA explains: